Ohlins Rally & Track Owners Manual

 7. Check the hose for leakage and damage.

-Make certain that your shock absorber are always filled with Ohlins High performance shock absorber oil
+Make certain that your shock absorber are always filled with Ohlins High performance shock absorber oil.

 1. Remove the cartridge from the front outer tube by removing the bottom nut.